This project will allow secure, electronic sharing of patient health information between GPs and health care providers.

 Since its inception, eHIE was successful as one of only nine organisations nationwide to receive second round Australian Government PCEHR funding to implement the Cradle Coast Connected Care (4C) Project.
 This project will implement a local shared electronic health record testing national eHealth infrastructure and NeHTA standards.
 The specific focus of the 4C Project is to enable cross boundary communication of Advanced Care Planning for residents of Registered Aged Care Facilities.

-For more detailed information please visit the eHIE website or contact:
+For more detailed information please contact:

 Project Support Officer - Kylie BennettRural Clinical School